AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

 There are a variety of options to chose from, from the graph up above to a day-to-day breakdown.
 The data isn't 100% accurate, but you can use it to observe patterns... or just show it off for fun.

-Free users have limited options that only go back 7 days at most.
-Premium users can go all the way back to 30 days and have more options for data to graph.

 ### Premium

 **Realms Playerlist Premium** allows for extra features that otherwise could not be provided by the bot without funding.
 [Take a closer look at Premium here.](wiki/premium)